-On February 3, 2016, the Company entered into the lease agreement with CXI Corp to rent business premises.
-The contract most recently amended on December 10, 2020 with an additional term of twelve months that was set to expire on March 31, 2023 has been extended for an additional one year term until March 31, 2024.
-As a result of our adoption of ASC 842, the operating leases are reflected on our balance sheet within operating lease right-of-use (ROU) assets and the related current and non-current operating lease liabilities.
+The Company leases office space and as a result of our adoption of ASC 842, the operating leases are reflected on our balance sheet within operating lease right-of-use (ROU) assets and the related current and non-current operating lease liabilities.
 ROU assets represent the right to use an underlying asset for the lease term, and lease liabilities represent the obligation to make lease payments arising from lease agreement.
 Lease expense is recognized on a straight-line basis over the lease term, subject to any changes in the lease or expectation regarding the terms.
 Variable lease costs such as common area maintenance, property taxes and insurance are expensed as incurred.